BIVROST/360PlayerWindows/MOTD/MOTD.md

 skinparam monochrome reverse
 skinparam backgroundColor transparent

+participant "360Player" as app participant "MOTD Server" as motd participant "A website" as website

+note right of website
+This can also be an MOTD Server endpoint end note

-"360Player" -> "MOTD Server": send HTTP request with app details "MOTD Server" --> "360Player": json with an action
+app -> motd: send HTTP request with app details motd --> app: json with an action

 alt type=none